 Dr. Luis A. Melara, Associate Professor of Mathematics, Shippensburg University.
 Dr. Melara has taught in the mathematical sciences at undergraduate and research institutions.
 He has a B.S in Applied Mathematics with a Specialization in Computing from the University of California, Los Angeles and a M.A./Ph.D. in Computational and Applied Mathematics from Rice University.
 His research is in optimization, numerical analysis, differential equations and mathematical biology.
 He completed a National Research Council Postdoctoral Fellowship at the National Institute of Standards & Technology.
 He has been the recipient of grants from the National Security Agency, National Science Foundation and Mathematical Association of America.
 Dr. Melara is active in increasing and retaining the number of members from underrepresented groups in STEM.
 In addition, he has been a faculty advisor in the Research Experience for Undergraduates Summer Program hosted by the Mathematical & Theoretical Biology Institute at Arizona State University from 2011-2013.
 He is an active member of the Society of Industrial and Applied Mathematics (SIAM) and a Life Member of the Society for Advancement of Chicanos/Hispanics and Native Americans in Science.
 He co-founded and is the faculty advisor for the Ship SIAM Student Chapter.
 Since 2014, Dr. Melara has been a Chair of the Scholarship Committee for the ACM Tapia Conferences.
 Starting January 2015, Dr. Melara was named the Editor-in-Chief of the SIAM Undergraduate Research Online.
 Dr. Melara is a 2015-2016 Fulbright-Nehru Scholar at the Indian Institute of Technology Bhubaneswar.

-Dr. Brian Wentz, an Associate Professor in Management Information Systems, is frequently involved with applied research that focuses on the implications that Web accessibility and usability can have on business, education, employment, public policy, and societal inclusion.
-For more than 13 years, he has been involved in a variety of projects related to Web accessibility and usability for people with disabilities.
-Dr. Wentz has published over 25 refereed articles in journals, books, and conference proceedings.
+Dr. Brian Wentz, a Professor in Management Information Systems, is frequently involved with applied research that focuses on the implications that Web accessibility and usability can have on business, education, employment, public policy, and societal inclusion.
+For more than 15 years, he has been involved in a variety of projects related to Web accessibility and usability for people with disabilities.
+Dr. Wentz has published over 30 refereed articles in journals, books, and conference proceedings.
 In 2013, he received the 2013 Honorary Service award from the Pennsylvania Council of the Blind, and he is currently a Research Advisor to another non-profit, My Blind Spot, located in New York City.